Kidney Stone Treatment Overview

 If you have had a kidney stone in the past, you already know how painful it can be.
-Most kidney stones pass out of the body without help from a doctor, other times a kidney stone may require the assistance from an urologist if it won’t pass.
+Most kidney stones pass out of the body without help from a doctor, while other times a kidney stone may require medical assistance if it won’t pass.
+Dr. Mark Allen, urologist serving the communities of Plano, Frisco and Dallas, Texas, specializes in numerous urological disorders and treatments, including kidney stone treatment.

-Kidney stones are made of salts and minerals in the urine that stick together to form small stones or “pebbles.”
+Kidney stones are a common urological disorder and are made of salts and minerals in the urine that stick together to form small stones or “pebbles.”
 Kidney stones can range in size as small as grains of sand or as large as golf balls.
 They can either stay in your kidneys or travel out of your body through the urinary tract.

 When kidney stones are formed in the kidneys they often cause no pain.
 However, a sudden, severe pain is associated with the travel of the kidney stone from the kidney to the bladder.
 You should call your doctor immediately if you think you have a kidney stone.
 Kidney stones are known to cause severe or extreme pain in your side, back, or groin that does not go away, urine that looks pink or red due to blood in urine, cloudy urine, burning sensation while urinating, fever and chills, nausea or feeling sick to your stomach, and/or vomiting.